Policies for rockandwater.net mailing lists

 Changing your address

-In order to change your address (in other words, to stop receiving list messages at your old address and start receiving them at your new one), do this:
+In order to change your address (in other words, to stop receiving list messages at your old address and start receiving them at your new one), you've got three choices:

 See the section just above this for instructions on how to do steps 1 and 3.